How to Resize Images for Websites (2025 WebP Guide)

 Your website is gorgeous.
 Your content is on point.
 But if your images are bloated megabyte monsters, you're basically asking visitors to go out & grab a coffee while they wait for your pages to load.

-And spoiler alert: they won't wait.
+And spoiler alert: they won't wait around.

 I see this a lot with both DIY sites, editing templates, or even business owners updating custom websites after the site launches during maintenance.